 The course offers the individual a hands-on opportunity to develop and explore the knowledge, skills and qualities needed to effectively collaborate across borders.

 Knowledge - upon successful completion the student will

 - Understand relevant theories, models, frameworks, and topics in international business at a basic level, including their main limitations/critiques

 - Understand how the covered topics relate to opportunities and challenges for organizations operating on the international arena

-- Is able to apply the covered theories, models, frameworks, and topics to analyses of real business cases
+- Apply the covered theories, models, frameworks, and topics to analyses of real business cases

-- Can effectively and independently communicate and discuss the results of the analyses, in writing and orally
+- Effectively and independently communicate and discuss the results of the analyses, orally and in writing

-- Is able to reflect on own roles, practices, and interactions in multicultural settings
+- Reflect on own roles, practices, and interactions in multicultural settings

-- Is able to solve tasks, independently and in small teams
+- Solve tasks, independently and in small teams

 Credit reduction due to overlap

 SOL16 is the equivalent to VOA046 and students will not get credit for both courses.